-How do you like your vegetables?
-If you are among one of the many households in the United States who grow their own food as a way to cut food costs and eat healthfully, then you may enjoy homegrown vegetables fresh from your own canning jar.
+If you are among one of the many households in the United States who grow their own produce or shop in bulk at farmstands, then you may also enjoy canning fresh fruits and vegetables.

-Part of the "farm your own food" philosophy is preserving what you grow.
+Part of the "farm your own food" philosophy is about preserving what you grow to help feed your household throughout the year.
 Food that is properly canned and kept in a cool, dry environment will last for at least one year.
 Home canning is affordable and trendy, but can be deadly if proper safety precautions are not taken during the canning process.

 Home Canning the Safe Way